keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/_index.md

 ---
 title: Self-healing
 weight: 30
-description: Provides details about self-healing using upscaling and feature toggle.
+description: Provides details about self-healing using upscalling and feature toggle.
 ---

 ## About this tutorial